AhmedAminIV/KodeKloud_Terraform/Level 1/39-role-variables/description.md

 # Task: Setup IAM Role variables in Terraform

+The Nautilus DevOps team is automating IAM role creation using Terraform to streamline permissions management.
+As part of this task, they need to create an IAM role with specific requirements.

+For this task, create an AWS IAM role using Terraform with the following requirements:
+The IAM role name **iamrole_jim** should be stored in a variable named **KKE_iamrole**.

 This folder contains Terraform code to **Setup IAM Role variables in Terraform**.

 ## Files